joserf/Zabbix-WhatsApp/README.md

 # Zabbix-WhatsApp
-Alertas do Zabbix no WhastApp
+Alertas do Zabbix no WhatsApp